AntonGole/AvanzaPy/README.md

 **Note:** This project is in its early stages of development.
 Features and functionality are limited and may change frequently.

+## Changelog

+For a detailed list of changes, please see the [CHANGELOG](CHANGELOG.md).

+## Releases

+Detailed release notes are available in the [Releases section](https://github.com/AntonGole/avanza_trader/releases) on GitHub.

 ## Setup

 1. **Clone the repository**: